PolarDB allows you to create a PolarDB for MySQL cluster by using the Clone from RDS method.

-- High performance: up to 6x performance improvement over MySQL.
+- High performance: up to six times higher than the performance of MySQL.

 For more information, see Benefits.

 - The cloning feature is free.

 - No data is lost during the cloning.